yilverdeja/benswildlifereserve/README.md

 After hearing the Meatify idea, we imagined a chicken slaughterhouse that's under the guise of a wildlife reservation.
 The target audience are Meatify customers since Meatify always suggests to eat Chicken Breasts in the result page.

 ## Disclaimer
-No chickens were harmed in the making of this website.
+This is not a real website, it's for a joke.
+Additionally, no chickens were harmed in the making of this website.